this is the highly subjective way I read and interpret literature

 So I finally decided to put down some guidelines, which makes the whole rating process easier for me and at the same time more comprehensible and transparent for you guys.
 So, here we go, you are welcome!

 5 – I loved it!
-A really good and a well written story, filled with great characters which come to life.
+A really good and a well written story, filled with great characters who come to life.
 Those are the books I re-read, have already re-read or am definitely planning on re-reading and which mean a lot to me and are overall very special.

 4 – A very good book, but something was simply missing for me to loving it.
 Still, I might re-read it at some point and can still recommend it with a clear conscience.

 3 – Well.
 Average.